cyrildiagne/devart-template/project_summary.md

 ![image](project_images/description/story-stripes.png)
 In this scene, Mr. Kalia seems invisible at the start.
 After a moment, we can distinguish his foot, and then his knees as a few stripes seemed to reveal them.
 As time goes and Mr Kalia moves around, his colorful silhouette becomes visible.

-**keywords :** reaction, camouflage
+**keywords :** reaction, immersion, camouflage

 #### → Scene  : Bulbs
 _"Mr Kalia shares his body with a few handy items."_
 ![image](project_images/description/story-ampoules.png)
-In this scene, Mr. Kalia wears many light bulbs, forming an excentric costume, despite some nice color fading.
-However, as he pulls the cord and the whole scene turns dark, his body shines from the bulbs.
+In this scene, Mr. Kalia wears many light bulbs, forming an excentric costume.
+However, as he pulls the cord and the whole scene turns dark, his body shines beautifuly from the bulbs.

-**keywords :** wearable devices, cyborg, technological upgrade of the body
+**keywords :** wearable devices, cyborg, body's technological upgrade

 #### → Scene  : Thorns
 _"Mr Kalia pierced his body to make it his own."_